paulovitorns/product-catalog/README.md

 ## Dependency Injection

 [Dagger](https://google.github.io/dagger/) is the tool who help us here.
 It is a fully static, compile-time dependency injection framework for both Java and Android.
-Take at look
+Take at look [here](https://google.github.io/dagger/android.html) if you want to learn more.

 ## Code Style